arcus/education_modules/git_creation_and_tracking/creation_and_tracking.md

 ### Knowledge Check 1

-What command should go in the blank in order to create a new Git repository?
+What command Dracula enter in the blank in order to create a new Git repository?

 ```console
 $ cd ~/Desktop      # return to the Desktop directory